pism/pism/doc/sphinx/manual/std-greenland/run-1.rst

 background so we can keep working in the current shell.
 Because we have re-directed the text output ("``&> out.g20km_10ka``"), PISM will show what it is doing in the text file ``out.g20km_10ka``.
 Using ``less`` is a good way to watch such a growing text-output file.
-This run should take 20 minutes or less.
+This run should take around 10 minutes.

 .. rubric:: Footnotes